justinas/three-dead-protocols/qotd/README.md

     $ nc 127.0.0.1 1717
     "I can't be as confident about computer science as I can about biology.
 Biology easily has 500 years of exciting problems to work on.
 It's at that level." – Donald Knuth

+## Limitations

+This server does not fully conform to the protocol, as conforming servers are expected to read any data sent by the client, while this server does not perform any reads.